LordHepipud/icinga2-perfcounter-lib/doc/02-Installation.md

 ```

 You might require to scroll a bit to locate your module directory with the installed Icinga 2 module.
-Once it's there, the installation was successfull
+Once it's there, the installation was successful.

 If you are done, you might want to take a look on the [example page](30-Examples.md).